JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-10-24-ner_deid_generic_docwise_de.md

 ## Description

-Named Entity recognition annotator allows for a generic model to be trained by utilizing a deep learning algorithm (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM, CNN.
+The Named Entity Recognition (NER) model works at the document level, allowing it to identify and annotate entities throughout the entire document.
+It leverages a deep learning architecture (Char CNNs - BiLSTM - CRF - word embeddings) inspired by the former state-of-the-art model for NER developed by Chiu & Nichols: “Named Entity Recognition with Bidirectional LSTM-CNN”.
 Deidentification NER is a Named Entity Recognition model that annotates German text to find protected health information (PHI) that may need to be deidentified.
 It was trained with in-house annotations and detects 7 entities.

 ## Predicted Entities